🔼The name Milalai: Summary

 🔼Etymology of the name Milalai

-The name Milalai comes from any of the verbs מלל (malal):
+The name Milalai comes from the verb מלל (malal):

 The letter י (yod) upon which our name ends, may either create an adjective (malal-like or pertaining to malal), a possessive form (my malal), or may be a remnant of יה (Yah), which is short for יהוה, which is the name YHWH, or Yahweh.